Procedure vs Technique

 One of the things I do when I workout, or drive alone, is to listen to podcasts.
-One of the podcasts I subscribe to is the Art of Charm, which they describe themselves as providing social skills training for Top Performers.
+One of the podcasts I subscribe to is the Art of Charm, which describes itself as providing social skills training for Top Performers.
 In short, they talk about all kinds of self-improvement stuff from social skills, entrepreneurship, business, and fitness.
 This time the podcast was about procedures vs technique.

 During one of my drives to work, I was listening to episode number 505, with Karen Baetzel.
 In that episode, she discusses her career as a Naval female aviator, one of the first.
 She also discusses communication, leadership, followers, and other constructive ideas she learned in the military.
 It’s an informative episode, and I would encourage anyone to listen to it.